1. Choose the date

 A microsite is a web page or group of web pages that exists independently from your main company web site.
 Typically, microsites are used to promote one specific product or service.

-You don’t have to create a microsite to promote your mobile app, but doing so could definitely help your app gain more visibility.
+You don’t have to create a microsite to promote your mobile app, but doing so could definitely help your overall mobile marketing strategy.
 Plus, if you decide to pitch your app to blogs and other media outlets, your microsite can help them quickly understand what your app does and why people would want to use it.

 Take a look at this microsite developed to advertise the Shyp app: